-• Advance our lead candidate, CMP-CPS-001, through clinical trials and become the first approved disease-modifying therapy for UCDs.
-Based on our preclinical studies, we believe our lead product candidate, CMP-CPS-001, has the potential to be the first disease-modifying therapy for the treatment of the most prevalent UCDs and is designed to improve urea cycle activity by amplifying expression of CPS1.
+Advance our lead candidate, CMP-CPS-001, through clinical trials and become the first approved disease-modifying therapy for UCDs.
+Our lead product candidate, CMP-CPS-001, has the potential to be the first disease-modifying therapy for the treatment of the most prevalent UCDs and is designed to improve urea cycle activity by amplifying expression of CPS1.
 Our preclinical studies have demonstrated that modulating the activity of the target regRNA increases expression of the CPS1 gene, resulting in increased CPS1 enzyme levels, which allows for more ammonia to be converted into urea, thereby lowering ammonia levels to normal, healthy ranges.
 These preclinical studies also demonstrated that CMP-CPS-001 can upregulate the production of multiple enzymes responsible for converting ammonia into urea, potentially allowing us to address more than 85% of patients with UCDs.
 We are investigating CMP-CPS-001 in an ongoing Phase 1 clinical trial in healthy volunteers.
-We expect to report Phase 1 clinical trial data from all four cohorts of the SAD portion in the first quarter of 2025 and from the MAD portion in the second half of 2025.
+We expect to report Phase 1 clinical trial data from the SAD portion in and from the MAD portion in